 When deciding on the order of students seeing the careers advisor, risk factors and attainment data are used to group accordingly.

-All our students can access resources and information at any time by using the careers hub where they can pick up prospectuses, leaflets and application forms.
+All our students can access resources and information at any time by using the careers hub where they can pick up prospectuses, leaflets, application forms and CV advice.